tinezn/Robloxium/README.md

 - Git (for source installation)

 ### Quick Start (Installer)
-1. Download the latest release from [www.robloxium.xyz](https://www.robloxium.xyz) or [Releases](https://github.com/yourusername/robloxium/releases)
+1. Download the latest release from [www.robloxium.xyz](https://www.robloxium.xyz)
 2. Run `Robloxium Setup.exe` and follow the prompts
 3. Launch Robloxium from your Start Menu or desktop shortcut